-- 1. If you are using the Chip program which is on our servers, you need to have first downloaded the dataset from Angel (instructions were given above) to a floppy.
-From the "Start" button go to Programs→StudentChip.
-Click on File→Open.
-Here, you'll probably have to change the path to find your file since from the earlier instructions, you probably saved it to a floppy disk.
-In the "Look In" window change the path to a:/ and click on the file OCEDIN2K.
-With either StudentChip on our computers or Webchip, once you've accessed the dataset, you'll get a one- or two-line description of what's there.
-For this data set, it will say "2000 Personal Earnings by Occupation ..."
-It will also give you the total number of individuals these data are drawn from (N=98,436,674). - 2.
-Next, if using campus computers, Click on Command→Marginals (For Webchip, there is no "Command" button.
-Just click on Marginals).
+- 1. Following the directions above, open the dataset OCEDIN2K.
+You can also click here to launch the dataset in WebCHIP. - For this data set, the Info output will say "2000 Personal Earnings by Occupation ..."
+It will also give you the total number of individuals these data are drawn from (N=98,436,674). - 3.
+Next, create a marginals table.
 This procedure results in a listing of each variable in this file with its frequency distribution.
 Find the "Earnings" variable and fill in below the % of people falling in the various categories.